-Though we have sampled a small part of the full CiC distribution due to computational requirements, we still find the CiC inputs offer competitive constraints and sometimes outperform the 2ptCF.\footnote{Future work with the clustering analyzed here could, for example, leverage convolutional neural networks in order to use the full count-in-cells distributions for parameter estimation: e.g.\ as done with CAMELS CMD in \citet{CAMELS_CMD_announcement}.}
+Though we have sampled a small part of the full CiC distribution to reduce computational load, we still find the CiC inputs offer competitive constraints and sometimes outperform the 2ptCF.

 We note here the relevant study of \citet{Wang2019} that reached similar conclusions within a different framework.
 Using the `decorated' HOD \citep{Hearin2016} that includes galaxy assembly bias, they used a complete Fisher matrix analysis to probe how robustly various clustering statistics constrain assembly bias.
 They compared the projected 2ptCF (which projects the 3D 2ptCF into the dimensions of galaxy observations in RA, Dec, and degrees); the VPF; the galaxy-galaxy lensing signal; and variations on CiC such as count-in-cylinders and -annuli and probability distributions of them.
 Their work strongly motivates including CiC statistics alongside the popular projected 2ptCF and lensing signal for efficient constraints on galaxy assembly bias.
 Specifically, the VPF was good at constraining the number of central galaxies (not surprisingly, since it is a binary statistic that finds only empty test spheres, and will be less sensitive to satellites), while the varied CiC refined the number of centrals and satellites well.